din3shn/DA_Portfolio_Proj/README.md

 The projects cover a wide range of domains and present a comprehensive view of my analytical abilities.
 They highlight my proficiency in deriving meaningful insights from data and translating these insights into actionable business strategies.

 Feel free to explore the projects and reach out if you have any questions or feedback.
 I’m always open to collaboration and learning opportunities.

 Thank you for visiting my portfolio!

+## 🧰 Skills

+- **SQL**: Proficient in writing complex queries for data extraction, manipulation, and analysis.
+    - (MySQL, SQL Server, PostgreSQL)
+- **Excel**: Experienced in data cleaning, manipulation, and analysis using advanced Excel functions and pivot tables.
+    - (Formulas, PivotTables, Data Analysis Tools)
+- **Power BI**: Skilled in creating interactive dashboards and reports to visualize data and derive insights.
+- **Tableau**: Proficient in building visualizations, dashboards, and stories in Tableau.

-# Projects
+## Projects

    ### SQL
 [Data Cleansing and Exploration](https://github.com/din3shn/DA_Portfolio_Proj/tree/main/SQL_DataMart_Project).